 Why most content is better as a web page

-We believe that web pages are the easiest and most accessible way to share information online.
+We believe web pages are the easiest and most accessible way to share information online.

 Why web pages can be more accessible

 If you create or manage content for our websites, you must make sure it’s accessible.
-The easiest way to do this is by using a web page.
+The easiest way to do this is by publishing it as a web page.

-- work well with tools like screen readers
+- work well with digital tools like screen readers

 - are easier for people to use and understand